g-hostproxy/ByteScanner/README.md

 ---

+⚠️ Disclaimers & Security Notice
+AI-Assisted Development: Portions of this codebase, architecture, and documentation were written and structured with the assistance of artificial intelligence.

+No Security Audit: This application has not undergone a professional third-party security audit.
+The code interacts with low-level system frameworks and private APIs, and users should review all source files before deployment.

+Educational Use Only: This tool is created strictly for educational purposes, personal security research, and academic network auditing.
+Use responsibly and only on networks and hardware you own or have explicit authorization to test.

 ## ⚡ Key Features

 * **Sensor Hub Dashboard:** Dedicated grid interface isolating **Closest Scan**, **All Devices**, **Categories**, **AirTags**, and **Unknown Nodes**.